ryantking/digga/doc/api-reference-nixos.md

-## nixos.hostDefaults.modules
+## nixos.hostDefaults.nonExportedModules
-modules to include in all hosts and export to nixosModules output
+modules to include that won't be exported meant importing modules e.g. from external flakes

 *_Type_*: